Jewelry Blog

 Cost: Affordable

-Hardness on the Mohs Scale: Pearl is 2.5 – 4.5, moonstone is 6 – 6.5, and Alexandrite is 8.5.
+Hardness on the Mohs Scale: Pearl is 2.5 – 4.5.
+Moonstone is 6 – 6.5.
+Alexandrite is 8.5.

-Colors: Pearls are White, grey, and black.
+Colors: Pearls are white, grey, and black.
 Moonstones are green, yellow to brown, or gray to nearly black.
-Alexandrite is green, orange, purple-red, and more.
+Alexandrite is green, orange, purple, red, and more.

 The June Birthstones are pearl, moonstone, and alexandrite.
 Let’s dive into each of these unique gems!

-Learn about June Birthstones | View Pearl Rings
+Learn about June Birthstones | Shop Pearl Jewelry

 July Birthstone